abhishekvtangod/MFLUX-WarehouseStockManagementBackend/README.md

 **Update Database Data**
 ----
-  Returns json data of all Goods.
+  Updates data of a particular table in the database.

 * **URL**